MetPX/sarracenia/doc/UPGRADING.rst

  UPGRADE GUIDE
 ---------------

 This file documents changes in behaviour to provide guidance to those upgrading from a previous version.
+To upgrade across several versions, one needs to start at the version after the one installed, and heed all notifications for interim versions.
 While configuration language stability is an important goal, on occasion changes cannot be avoided.
 This file does not document new features, but only changes that cause concern during upgrades.
 The notices take the form:

 **CHANGE**
    indicates where configurations files must be changed to get the same behviour as prior to release.